rust-lang/book/second-edition/nostarch/chapter12.md

 Listing 12-17: Iterating through each line in `contents`

 The `lines` method returns an iterator.
-We'll be talking about iterators in depth in Chapter 13, but we've already seen this way of using an iterator in Listing 3-6, where we used a `for` loop with an iterator to run some code on each item in a collection.
+We’ll be talking about iterators in depth in Chapter 13, but we’ve already seen this way of using an iterator in Listing 3-6, where we used a `for` loop with an iterator to run some code on each item in a collection.

 #### Searching Each Line for the Query

-Next, we'll add functionality to check if the current line contains the query string.
+Next, we’ll add functionality to check if the current line contains the query string.
 Luckily, strings have another helpful method named `contains` that does this for us!
 Add the `contains` method to the `search` function as shown in Listing 12-18: